List of Teen Titans (TV series) characters: Thunder and Lightning

-Thunder and Lightning are the first Honorary Titans to appear in the series; they debut in "Forces of Nature", and are a twosome of brothers that are the living incarnations of their respective namesakes.
+Thunder and Lightning (respectively voiced by S. Scott Bullock and Quinton Flynn) are the first honorary Titans to appear in the series; they debut in "Forces of Nature", and are brothers with power over their namesakes.
 They arrive from the clouds, wreaking havoc on the city in which the Teen Titans live; Beast Boy later deduces that the duo is not evil, but rather misunderstood—they display their destructive powers in acts that they perceive as innocent fun, and battle the Titans on occasion, seeing the challenge as mere roughhousing.
-The two are later manipulated into creating a fire creature by Slade, who is in the guise of an old Asian shaman; however, the two learn the error of their ways thanks to Beast Boy (himself, a polarizing prankster), and they go on to become heroes allied with the Titans.
+The two are later manipulated into creating a fire creature by Slade, who is in the guise of an Asian shaman; however, the two learn the error of their ways thanks to Beast Boy and go on to become heroes allied with the Titans.